 - Roast pumpkin, cut side down, in a hot oven.
 Making roasted pumpkin puree this way ensures the squash steams without excess moisture making it thick and creamy and never watery.

 - Once softened, remove from oven and cool.

 - Easily scoop the soft flesh away from the skin.

 - Puree smooth in food processor or blender.
 To make homemade canned pumpkin without a blender use a potato masher or a good strong arm and a wooden spoon.

-- Use fresh, substituting one for one for canned pumpkin in recipes.
+- Use fresh pumpkin puree as a one for one substitute for canned pumpkin in recipes.
+Or store for later.